-St. Joseph’s Catholic Church in Stoneham, Texas which was established in 1909 by Grimes County Polish immigrants, held their annual homecoming bazaar on Sunday, May 26, 2013.
-Bazaar day started with a special Mass celebrated by Fr.
-Ben Zientek at 10:30 am in the beautiful old church.
-Fr.
-Ben, a Washington County native, recently celebrated his 55th anniversary of ordination.
+On Sunday, May 26, 2013, St. Joseph’s Catholic Church in Stoneham, Texas held their annual homecoming bazaar to celebrate the 115th year of the founding of the historic parish.
+St. Joseph’s was established in 1909 by a group of Polish-speaking immigrants from the Grimes Prairie, Stoneham and Plantersville areas.
+This year’s bazaar started with a special Mass celebrated by Fr.
+Bill Kelly at 10:30 am in the beautiful old church.
 At 11:00 am, workers started serving a delicious barbecue pork and beef dinner with all the fixings including a wide array of homemade deserts and cold ice tea.

 Below are a few photos of the fun and there is a slideshow of many more photos on page 2.